Know Your Rights: Voting in Indiana

 Voting early

-Eligible Hoosiers can apply for a mail-in ballot by April 25.
+Eligible Hoosiers can apply for a mail-in ballot by October 24.
 Absentee ballots must be received by your County Clerk’s office by 6 p.m. on Election Day.
-Learn more.

 Photo ID requirements

-Hoosier voters must present a photo ID in order to vote.
-Accepted photo identification is as follows:
+Whether voting early or on Election Day, Hoosier voters must present a photo ID in order to vote.
+In accordance with state law, your ID must:

 Voters may also submit an application for a free photo ID at the Bureau of Motor Vehicles.
 The Secretary of State provides further information.